Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q30.
 Do I need one of the Expungement Lawyers in New Jersey™?

 A. Perhaps not.
 Some people obtain an expungement without the assistance of a lawyer.
 Proceeding without a lawyer has two advantages.
 First, of course, is the savings in lawyers' fees.
 The second advantage is that some people just enjoy the satisfaction and the challenge of doing it themselves.
 But it is, indeed, a challenge.
 The process is complicated.
 So is NJ expungement law.
 Much paper work is involved.
 There is a big learning curve.
 Prosecutors and judges demand extremely strict adherence to the technical requirements contained in the statutes.
-Prosecutors in some counties insist on requirements beyond what is specified in NJ statutes.
+And some prosecutors insist on requirements beyond what is specified in NJ statutes.
+While this page answers Frequently Asked Questions, it certainly does not cover everything.
+Having a lawyer means not having to pull your hair out when other questions come along.
+And they will!

 The expungement statutes themselves were poorly written.
 They contain ambiguities and, in some cases, outright inconsistencies.
-Expungement Lawyers in New Jersey™ are aware of those difficulties, and are able to counsel its clients accordingly, and help steer applicants through these rocky shoals.
+Expungement Lawyers in New Jersey™ are aware of those difficulties, and are able to help steer applicants through these rocky shoals.

 If you qualify, mistakes in what you submit will seldom be fatal.
 However, mistakes can cause great delay and frustration.
-Expungement Lawyers in New Jersey™ make the process faster, easier, less prone to mistakes.
+Expungement Lawyers in New Jersey™ will make the process faster, easier, less prone to mistakes.
 Nevertheless, if you want to explore obtaining the expungement on your own, the New Jersey Administrative Office of the Courts provides forms with instructions.
-These materials are at http://www.judiciary.state.nj.us/prose/10557_expunge_kit.pdf.

 Allan Marain represents expungement clients worldwide on an ongoing basis from his New Brunswick location.
-Judges and prosecutors throughout New Jersey regularly process petitions that he submits for his clients.
-Client communications are routinely handled by telephone, by mail, and by e-mail.
-Thus office location is seldom a serious factor.
-If your application is one to which objections are likely, the importance of having a lawyer who is experienced and knowledgeable in this area outweighs the inconvenience that his New Brunswick location may cause.
+Judges and prosecutors throughout New Jersey, and New Jersey State Police, regularly process petitions that he submits for his clients.
+Client communications are routinely handled by telephone, by mail, and by email, either plain text or encrypted.
+Thus you are not required to come to his New Brunswick offices to use his services.

 Q32.
 The arrest that I want expunged happened in New York.
 Can Allan Marain get that arrest expunged?

-A. Allan Marain is licensed to practice only in New Jersey, plus before various federal courts and administrative agencies.
-But, generally, federal arrests and convictions cannot be expunged.
-(See Question 20 on this page.)
-Therefore he is not able to represent persons seeking expungement of matters from other states.
+A. Allan Marain is licensed to practice only in New Jersey (plus before various federal courts and administrative agencies).
+Therefore he cannot represent persons seeking expungement of matters from other states.
+CPL Section 160.59 discusses sealing of New York criminal arrests and convictions.
 For information concerning expungement in other jurisdictions, you may want to take a look at Wikipedia or other web sources.

 Q33.
 Should I contact Expungement Lawyers in New Jersey™ now even though my waiting period still has a while to go?

 There are important reasons why Expungement Lawyers in New Jersey™ recommend proceeding as quickly as possible.
 For one thing, you may unexpectedly need to change jobs.
-It takes months to expunge a record.
-Even when things go smoothly.
+It takes months to expunge a record (see Question 11, above), even when things go smoothly.
 You may not be able to wait that long.
 Secondly, if some day you are charged with a new offense, you will be unable to expunge any records at all until your new charges are ultimately resolved.
 Further, the outcome of new charges can disqualify you from obtaining expungement of convictions that previously could have been expunged.
-Finally, eligibility to expunge records is measured against the law in effect when the expungement application is filed, and not against the law in effect at the time of the arrest.
-The Legislature can change the rules at any time.
-Thus convictions that become eligible for expungement when the waiting period is satisfied can become ineligible at a later time.
-This has happened on a number of occasions.
+Finally, eligibility to expunge records is measured against the law in effect when the expungement application is filed, not the law in effect at the time of the arrest.
+The Legislature can change eligibility rules at any time.
+Thus convictions eligible for expungement when the waiting period is satisfied can later become ineligible.
+This actually happens from time to time.

 As an added incentive, if you retain Expungement Lawyers in New Jersey™ before your waiting period is over, you are protected from fee increases that may occur.